Safety Envelope for Orthogonal Collocation Methods in Embedded Optimal Control: Introduction

 \section{Introduction}

 Nonlinear model predictive control (NMPC) for autonomous systems has been extensively studied in academia and industry as an advanced control strategy incorporating by design safety and comfort, and capable of achieving high-performance.
-This optimal control technique has taken part in various science and engineering applications such as robotics, autonomous driving, and control of chemical plants~\cite{WANG2017335}.
-NMPC has shown promising results, specially in the context of safety critical scenarios where constraints have to be satisfied alongside an optimal decision making~\cite{9867514}.
+NMPC has shown promising results in engineering applications such as robotics and autonomous driving (AD), specially in the context of safety critical scenarios where constraints have to be satisfied alongside an optimal decision making~\cite{9867514}.
 However, the main challenge remains in the transfer of the NMPC to the real-world with critical real-time (RT) implementation.

 At its core, NMPC requires the solution of an optimal control problem (OCP) at every iteration.
 This entails solving a boundary value problem, satisfying state and input constraints, and minimizing an objective function.
 Most dynamical systems in MPC, are first formulated using ordinary differential equations (ODE) in continuous time, to capture the physical system dynamics.
 The performance, accuracy and RT capabilities depend on the choice of the ODE's discretization scheme, which is often neglected.
-Rather, the current focus is on the solver and optimization routine approaches that can be solved using one of the many available methods in the literature~\cite{WANG2017335, 10.5555/1942009, doi:10.1137/1.9780898718577, rawlings2017model}.
+Rather, the current focus is on the solver and optimization routine approaches that can be solved using one of the available methods in the literature~\cite{10.5555/1942009, doi:10.1137/1.9780898718577, rawlings2017model}.
 For embedded applications, some methods are proposed such as the real-time iteration (RTI) scheme~\cite{DIEHL2002577}, single shooting for low-dimensional systems~\cite{8550253}, and explicit MPC.
-In most applications, the continuous problem is approximated by its discrete time counterpart using simple integrator but with a low accuracy region~\cite{xue_active_2020}, or more accurate schemes such as the Runge-Kutta 4\textsuperscript{th} order method (RK4) which are not always suitable for RT control.
-We propose a collocation approach for solving an OCP with fewer variables and without discretization, benefiting from a fast rate of convergence and highly accurate smooth solution suitable for RT applications, such as in autonomous driving.
+In most applications, the continuous problem is approximated by its discrete time counterpart using a simple, low accuracy integrator~\cite{xue_active_2020}, or more accurate schemes such as the Runge-Kutta 4\textsuperscript{th} order method (RK4) which are not always suitable for RT control.
+We propose a collocation approach for transcribing an OCP with fewer variables and without discretization, benefiting from a fast rate of convergence and highly accurate smooth solution suitable for RT applications, such as in AD.
 Albeit using fewer variables, our method guarantees a safe trajectory without additional computational burden or major conservatism.